Special sales

 Touching consumer emotions

 According to Minister Hoan, the eco-tourism lychee garden model is a very effective channel for consuming agricultural products on the spot.
-This is also a very special channel for consumption as visitors can directly experience and feel the quality of each lychee, and feel the high responsibility of the farmers.
+This is also a very special channel for consumption when visitors can directly experience and feel the quality of each lychee, and feel the high responsibility of the farmers.

 According to the Minister, the first level is the commodity economy, production and simple trading.
 The next level is concerned with commercialization, with services, to create added value.
-The highest level of the value ladder is the experience economy, bringing uniqueness and difference, by "touching" the emotions of customers and consumers in a natural and intimate way.
+The highest level of the value ladder is the experience economy, bringing uniqueness and difference, by "touching" the emotions of customers and consumers in a natural and close way.

 Source